Tall Tale, African Folklore

-Marriage involves a husband and a wife trusting each other; but when trust is lost and a wife becomes too curious, terrible things can happen.
+Tall Tale Curiosity Killed the Husband African Folklore teaches marriage involves a husband and a wife trusting each other; but when trust is lost and a wife becomes too curious, terrible things can happen.
+Tall Tale Curiosity Killed the Husband African Folklore teaches us just what bad things could happen.

 Once there was a husband named Jabir, who had come from a foreign country to marry the most beautiful native girl Fembar.